70 Scrum Master Theses

 - The deterioration of principles may be a deliberate process (creating a form of cargo cult agile), unintentional, or a result of good intentions applied in the wrong way.

-- Whatever the deterioration process, emerging anti-patterns will prevent an organization from reaping the benefits of agile software development.
+- Whatever the deterioration process, emerging anti-patterns will prevent an organization from reaping agile software development benefits.

 - Recognizing Scrum and agile anti-patterns is therefore fundamental in the effort for serious, continuous improvement.